-Pegaspargase seems to interfere with the growth of cancer cells, which are eventually destroyed.
-Since the growth of normal body cells also may be affected by pegaspargase, other effects also occur.
+Pegaspargase interferes with the growth of cancer cells, which are eventually destroyed.
+Since the growth of normal body cells also may be affected by pegaspargase, other effects may also occur.
 Some of these effects may be serious and must be reported to your doctor.

-Before you begin treatment with pegaspargase, you and your doctor should talk about the good this medicine will do as well as the risks of using it.
+Before you begin treatment with pegaspargase, you and your doctor should talk about the benefits as well as the risks of using it.

-Pegaspargase is to be administered only by or under the immediate supervision of your doctor.
+Pegaspargase is to be given only by or under the direct supervision of your doctor.